SimDeveloper-cripto/c_tcp_server_socket/README.md

 ## About folders

-/bin contains the executable file.
+/bin contains the executable file. <br />
-/lib contains all header files.
+/lib contains all header files. <br />
-/src contains all source files.
+/src contains all source files. <br />

 ## How to test the server